harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > Stop lying, Enrico.
 >
-> You know you're a hoe.
+> You know you're a ho!
 >
-> Natalia, you know, yeah, she's locked up.
+> Natalia, you know, she's locked up.
 >
-> Like, this could be something special.
+> This could be something special.
 >
-> Okay, let's go somewhere else quickly.
+> Let's go somewhere else quickly.
 >
-> All right, so, you know, let me see.
+> Alright, so, you know.
 >
-> We've got a lot of couples here tonight.
+> Let me see, we've got a lot of couples here tonight.
 >
-> A lot of, but they're not couples, you know.
+> But they're not couples, you know.
 >
-> We've got these two, we've got these.
+> We've got these two.
 >
 > There's something very strange and undefined.
 >
-> And maybe, like, maybe the problem is that simply that, you know, the issue
+> Maybe the problem is that simply,
 >
-> that men and women,
+> The issue that men and women,
 >
-> we don't really understand what the opposite side likes about sex.
+> We don't really understand what the opposite side likes about sex.
 >
 > Are you with me on that?
 >